selonilo/TodoappFrontend/README.md

 -User is added with new button
 -Login using this information
 -User can add, delete and update list
+-User can log out from the top right corner of the site

 Backend has been deployed to Heroku